-More concerned about Wi-Fi speeds?
-Check out our guide to the best wireless routers.
+If you’re more concerned about overall Wi-Fi speeds than gaming, check out our guide to the best wireless routers.

 At a glance